inigogonzalezdearrieta/guix-config/README.md

 ### Reproducing the list of packages

-The `channels.scm` file is a snapshot of a particular Guix commit that you can either pull permanently or temporarily go back in time to run a particular `<command>`:
+The `channels.scm` file is a snapshot of a particular commit on a repository that you can either pull permanently or temporarily go back in time to run a particular `<command>`:

 > guix pull -C ~/guix-config/channels.scm
 >
 > guix time-machine -C ~/guix-config/channels.scm -- shell <command>

+At present, channels for non-free and thermophysical software are available in addition to the official Guix channel.

 After pulling a certain version of Guix, you can install the packages in `manifest.scm` permanently or within a temporary shell as: